NRI Income Tax & Compliance

 What is a HUF or a Hindu Undivided Family?

-HUF's full form stands for Hindu Undivided Family, a family setting where all members are recognized as a separate legal entity for taxation purposes.
+HUF stands for Hindu Undivided Family, a family setting where all members are recognized as separate legal entities for taxation purposes.
 The members of a Hindu Undivided Family are only those who are descendants of a common ancestor.
 This includes the children and their wives.

 The person who leads the HUF is known as the Karta, whereas the other family members are known as coparceners.
-The eldest male person of the family is generally known as Karta.
-And in a case where the Karta has two daughters and the father passes away, the eldest daughter takes his position and carries forward the HUF ahead.
+The eldest male person of the family is generally known as the Karta.
+In a case where the Karta has two daughters and the father passes away, the eldest daughter takes his position and carries forward the HUF ahead.

 Who are the Members of the Hindu Undivided Family?

-Karta: This is the person who leads the HUF, and it is usually the senior-most female or male member who leads the family affairs and has unlimited liability.
+Karta: This is the person who leads the HUF, and it is usually the senior-most male or female member who manages the family affairs and has unlimited liability.

-Coparceners: All the lineal descendants, be they male or female, of a common ancestor are known as coparceners.
+Coparceners: All the lineal descendants, whether male or female, of a common ancestor are known as coparceners.
 This now includes the daughters by birth, and they have equal rights in all the HUF assets, such as HUF property.

-Other Members: The wives of the coparceners are also considered members of HUF after marriage.
-They have the right to have maintenance, but cannot demand partition.
+Other Members: The wives of the coparceners are also considered members of the HUF after marriage.
+They have the right to maintenance but cannot demand partition.

 Tax Slabs of Hindu Undivided Family (HUF)